 Israeli men, women and children, particularly from the town of Sderot, have suffered from post-traumatic stress due to these unrelenting Palestinian rocket attacks.
 These rockets are fired indiscriminately and explode in hospitals, kindergartens, and residential homes; killing non-combatants and injuring thousands of Israelis.

 In particular, the suffering and trauma of Israeli children whose education and daily lives have been affected by conflict is very real, their lives have been torn apart by war and Hamas terrorism.
 In the wake of over ten years of rocket attacks from Gaza, Israeli children of Sderot have suffered psychological trauma, social problems, and have persistent difficulty with concentration.
 According to a NATAL study (Center for Victims of Terror and War), between 70% to 94% of Sderot children suffer from symptoms of Post Traumatic Stress Disorder while 28% of children are diagnosed with PTSD.
 About 30% of Sderot adults are also diagnosed with PTSD.
+Adults who suffer from this are able to take herbal remedies like those available at budexpressnow, to help ease their symptoms on a short term basis, but unfortunately, they are not recommended for children.
 Anxiety symptoms among children often include sleeping difficulties, nightmares, sweating, development regressions, wetting beds, and fear of the outside.

 Regrettably, the plight and trauma of these Israeli children was conveniently ignored by the CMAJ who instead preferred to engage in crass anti-Israel propaganda.